Kaopiz Logo

 Blockchain technology underpins decentralized finance (DeFi), a cutting-edge innovation that enables financial transactions and services to operate without centralized intermediaries.
 By providing transparent, secure, and tamper-proof ledgers, blockchain fosters trust and efficiency across financial ecosystems.

-The global decentralized finance market was valued at $20.48 billion in 2024 and is expected to grow at a rapid CAGR of 53.7% between 2025 and 2030.
+The global decentralized finance market was valued at $26.9 billion in 2025 and is expected to grow $37.3 billion in 2026 to $1,417.7 billion by 2033, at a CAGR of 68.2% from 2026 to 2033.
 This explosive growth reflects increasing adoption of DeFi platforms that offer lending, borrowing, trading, and payment services in a decentralized manner.

 Blockchain & DeFi: Revolutionizing the financial landscape with secure, decentralized transactions.